 Our doctors have received funding from the National Institutes of Health to develop evidence-based active surveillance techniques for prostate cancer.

-For men who choose active surveillance for prostate cancer, our doctors typically conduct follow-up PSA tests every six months and follow-up MRI and biopsies at intervals determined for each individual.
-Doctors move on to treatment, such as surgery, radiation therapy, or focal ablation, only if there is evidence that the cancer is progressing.
+For men with low-risk disease who choose active surveillance for prostate cancer, our doctors typically conduct follow-up PSA tests every six months and follow-up MRI and biopsies at intervals determined for each individual.
+Doctors move onto treatment, such as surgery, radiation therapy, or focal ablation, only if there is evidence that the cancer is progressing.

 It is not possible to guarantee that any cancer is truly low-risk, or not likely to spread.
-All men under active surveillance are advised to get an MRI-guided biopsy of the prostate before pursuing this course of action under the supervision of their doctor.
-You should discuss with your doctor if active surveillance is right for you.
+You should discuss with your doctor whether active surveillance is right for you.

-Your doctor may consider beginning treatment if there is a significant increase in your PSA level, a change in your digital rectal examination or MRI results, or if a prostate biopsy shows that the cancer has become more aggressive, or grows quickly.
+Your doctor may consider beginning treatment if there is a significant increase in your PSA level, a change in your digital rectal exam or MRI results, or if a prostate biopsy shows that the cancer has become more aggressive or grows quickly.

 Meet Our Doctors